Resources For Parents

 Creating Successful Students: Understanding Executive Function and Tips for Strengthening These Vital Skills at Home

-Engaging Minds is pleased to provide executive functioning workshops for parent groups or organizations on the topic of Executive Function.
+Engaging Minds is pleased to provide executive functioning webinars for parent groups or organizations on the topic of Executive Function.
 It is our pleasure to offer this workshop FREE of charge to all local Parent/Teacher organizations (PTO) and other parent organizations.
-Following are examples of parent workshops.
+Following are examples of parent webinar.
 Please contact us here for more information.